 Because our system will optimize for orientation to print with the least support at the lowest height where your design allows it an effective way to reduce height is to cut big, hollow parts in half with open areas face upward.
 To help align the halves at assembly, you can design guides and lipped edges

 Shapeways puts a lot of manual craftsmanship into 3D printing your products in Fine Detail Plastic.
 We check your 3D models, prepare files for 3D printing, post-process your prints, inspect them for quality, and packaging your product for safe shipping.
 Each phase involves several minutes of effort by our 3D printing engineers.
 That’s why Shapeways applies a handling cost per part.

 You can minimize the per-part cost by spruing parts together.
 We recommend using 1.2mm thick wires to connect parts, or 0.6mm if you have enough wires to support the load.
 When connecting heavy parts, please increase the thickness and/or add more attachments to avoid breakage.
 To minimize the need for support material, plan sprues as close to the build plate as possible.
 And to minimize the footprint on the build plate, place individual parts as close together as you can, leaving a minimum of 0.05mm clearance between parts.

 A and B illustrate the same parts in two model file.
 In A the parts are stacked on top of each other, where in they're spread out.
 Stacking or spreading parts doesn't affect the price.
 Our 3D printing engineers always spread out parts against the build plate (like in B) when they plan the 3D print.
 At upload the 3D model processing will calculate the price (footprint, height, and needed support) of each part.

-Each finish in our Frosted Detail Plastic Family has its own minimum and maximum requirements that can be found on the Frosted Detail Plastic Material Information Page.
+Each finish in our Fine Detail Plastic Family has its own minimum and maximum requirements that can be found on the Fine Detail Plastic Material Information Page.